 The two most expensive things in life are taxes and interest, and we want to avoid both.
 One of the best ways to avoid taxes is by starting a business.

 We want to illustrate the massive tax advantages allowed to small businesses and how utilizing these advantages can be as beneficial if not more so as compared to traditional retirement accounts.
-Also, they can be used in conjunction with retirement accounts for an added big advantage.
+Also, they can be used in conjunction with retirement accounts for a significant advantage.

 Anyone Can Do It

-A long time ago we did an episode with Natali Morris about turning your family into a business.
-It inspired me to set up an
+A long time ago, we did an episode with Natali Morris about turning your family into a business.
+It inspired me to set up an LLC as LMM had advised me to do.

 And bringing in some extra money is far from the only incentive to start a small business.